-2.14 Key Authorizations
+2.13 Key Authorizations

-Children 10 years of age and older who are identified in the Campbell Crossing Resident Lease Agreement and have appropriate government-issued identification, may be given a house key.
+Children 10 years of age and older who are identified in the Cadence Communities Resident Lease Agreement and have appropriate government-issued identification, may be given a house key.

-2.15 In-Home Childcare
+2.14 In-Home Childcare

 Residents desiring to provide childcare services in their private residences can only do so if they are under the direction of Family Child Care (FCC).
 All childcare programs are subject to regulation by installation child services personnel.

 Any costs associated with modifications required to sustain business or obtain licensing will be the responsibility of the Resident.
-Campbell Crossing is not responsible or liable for any misconduct, negligence or other offenses by any childcare provider and is in no way associated with the Family Child Care (FCC) other than allowing their programs to continue to operate.
-Any modifications or alterations to the building required for certification by FCC must be done in compliance with the Resident Lease Agreement, the Campbell Crossing Community Guidelines and will be paid for by the Resident.
+Cadence Communities is not responsible or liable for any misconduct, negligence or other offenses by any childcare provider and is in no way associated with the Family Child Care (FCC) other than allowing their programs to continue to operate.
+Any modifications or alterations to the building required for certification by FCC must be done in compliance with the Resident Lease Agreement, the Cadence Community Guidelines and will be paid for by the Resident.
 The Resident must return the home to its original condition prior to move-out.

-2.16 Commercial Enterprises Policy
+2.15 Commercial Enterprises Policy

-Contact your Campbell Crossing community center for approval procedures for commercial enterprises.
+Contact your Cadence Communities community center for approval procedures for commercial enterprises.

-2.17 Noise Control
+2.16 Noise Control

 Excessive noise is prohibited on the installation.
-Quiet hours are observed between Sunday through Thursday and 11pm to 7am Friday and Saturday and evenings prior to holidays.
+Quiet hours are observed between 10:00 p.m. - 6:30 a.m. daily.
 For enforcement purposes, "excessive" is defined as:

-- Music vibrations or other sounds emanating from homes, yards or automobiles that can be heard from a distance of 30 feet or more in any direction of the house - This includes excessive or consistent barking by animals.

-- Noise in a public place that, under the circumstances, is unreasonably disturbing to the quiet and comfort of another person within the housing area - Residents should be aware that excessive noise travels easily through building structures.
+- Music vibrations or other sounds emanating from homes, yards or automobiles that can be heard from a distance of 30 feet or more in any direction of the house - Noise in a public place that, under the circumstances, is unreasonably disturbing to the quiet and comfort of another person within the housing area - Residents should be aware that excessive noise travels easily through building structures.
 Residents should refrain from excessive noise so as not to disturb the quiet use and enjoyment of their neighbors

-2.18 Housekeeping
+2.17 Housekeeping

-Campbell Crossing will investigate potential health or safety hazards resulting from poor housekeeping in coordination with:
+Cadence Communities will investigate potential health or safety hazards resulting from poor housekeeping in coordination with:

-- · The Resident's Chain of Command
+- The Resident's Chain of Command

 - · Family Advocacy Program

 - · Child Protective Services

-- · Others as appropriate
+- Others as appropriate